This won’t be a ‘recommendation’ or ‘guideline’ for a guitar carry on much longer. Effective March 6th, 2015, it’s the law.

 § 251.3 Small musical instruments as carry-on baggage.

-Each covered carrier shall permit a passenger to carry a violin, guitar, or other small musical instrument in the aircraft cabin, without charging the passenger a fee in addition to any standard fee that carrier may require for comparable carry-on baggage, if:
+Each covered carrier shall permit a passenger to carry a violin, guitar, or other small musical instrument in the aircraft cabin.
+This is without charging the passenger a fee in addition to any standard fee that carrier may require for comparable carry-on baggage, if:

 (a) The instrument can be stowed safely in a suitable baggage compartment in the aircraft cabin or under a passenger seat, in accordance with the requirements for carriage of carry-on baggage or cargo established by the FAA; and